Maddesea/django/TROUBLESHOOT.md

-# Django Configuration Problem-solving Manual
+# Guide to Resolving Django Setup Problems

-This manual is designed to tackle typical problems faced during the setup of Django, offering precise solutions to get you back on course.
+This manual is designed to help you navigate through common problems that may arise during the setup of Django, offering straightforward resolutions to get your project back on course.

-## Frequent Installation and Configuration Problems
+## Typical Installation and Configuration Complications

 ### Unrecognized Django Installation
-If your system fails to identify Django post-installation, make sure that:
+If after installing Django, your system fails to recognize it, ensure that:
-- The appropriate virtual environment where Django is installed has been activated.
+- The appropriate virtual environment where Django was installed has been activated.
-- Your PATH and PYTHONPATH are correctly configured to incorporate the Python and pip directories.
+- Your PATH and PYTHONPATH are correctly configured to include Python's directory as well as pip's.

 ### Issues with Development Server
-If there's a problem starting the development server, verify the following:
+In case the development server refuses to start up, consider checking these points:
-- Ensure you're in the base directory of your Django project where `manage.py` can be found.
+- Make sure you're in the root directory of your Django project which contains `manage.py`.
-- Verify if the designated port (default being 8000) isn't occupied by another program.
+- Verify if another application isn't already using the port specified (default being 8000).

-## Pursuing Additional Support
+## Where To Look For More Help
-For further assistance, leveraging from the knowledge pool within the Django community could prove helpful.
-You might consider these options:
+For further assistance or guidance, turning towards the vibrant community of fellow-Django users can be beneficial.
+Here are some useful resources:
 - [Django Users Mailing List](https://groups.google.com/forum/#!forum/django-users)
 - [Django IRC Channel](https://webchat.freenode.net/?channels=django)

-In case you come across an unfamiliar issue, kindly submit it on the [Django issue tracker](https://code.djangoproject.com/) for resolution by fellow community members.
+Encountering a new problem?
+Please report it via [Django issue tracker](https://code.djangoproject.com/) so that others from our community can address it promptly.